Skip to content

 What is the prize?

-Six winning artists will receive up to £1,000 worth of materials from Winsor & Newton and a £1,000 bursary from the Paul Smith Foundation to create a new artwork based on the theme of “Defining Your Point of View”.
+Three winning artists will receive up to £1,000 worth of materials from Winsor & Newton and a £1,000 bursary from the Paul Smith Foundation to create a new artwork based on the theme of “Making an Impression”.

-Winners will also have their work exhibited in their selected Paul Smith store in either London, New York, Copenhagen, Shanghai, Antwerp, or Nottingham.
-There will also be a group exhibition in London in late 2025 for the winning artists and enrolment into the International Art Prize mentoring programme.
+Winners will also have their work exhibited in their selected Paul Smith shop in either London, New York or Paris.

 The city selected at your time of application cannot be changed once submitted.